-There are many reliable and safe taxi services in Poland, but expats should be wary of unofficial looking taxis that hang around outside train stations and some hotels.
+There are many reliable and safe taxi services in Poland, but expats should be wary of unofficial-looking taxis that hang around outside train stations and some hotels.
 These could take advantage of foreigners and overcharge them.
 Legitimate taxi companies usually mark their cars with logos.
-Legally, the driver should have a meter and a cash register in the cab and drivers are obliged to give passengers a receipt when they pay the fare.
+Legally, the driver should have a meter and a cash register in the cab and drivers are obligated to give passengers a receipt when they pay the fare.

 Taxi fares are reasonable but increase on Sundays, holidays and late at night.
 Expats may be able to secure a discounted rate if they phone and book the taxi in advance.

-Alternatively, rideshare apps such as Uber and Taxify operate in Poland's major cities.
-Many expats prefer using these apps as it gives them more control over routes and service prices while diminishing language barrier issues.
+Alternatively, ride-hailing apps such as Uber and Taxify operate in Poland's major cities.
+Many expats prefer using these apps as they give them more control over routes and prices while eliminating language barrier issues.

 Driving in Poland

 Expats who wish to travel around Poland by car should be able to do so relatively easily.
 Road conditions are good, but snow and ice in winter can be hazardous.
 Expats should take the proper precautions and be sure to abide by all road rules to ensure their safety when driving in Poland.

 It is required by law that drivers in Poland have their headlights on at all times.
 Fog lights may only be used when there is fog or heavy rain, and rear fog lights may only be used when visibility is less than 160 feet (50m).
 It is also advisable that expats fit their cars with winter tyres to ensure safe driving during the frosty months.